 For developmentally disabled children, Regional Center programs contract with the state to coordinate a variety of services, including respite.
 Community-based and public agencies may also provide respite.
 Parents can search the ARCH National Respite Network Respite Locator Service (http://archrespite.org/respitelocator) by state to find respite options in California.

 15. Is residential treatment available?
 If yes, who is eligible and how do families access residential treatment services?

-When an AAP-eligible child is placed in an approved out-of-home placement such as a group home or residential treatment facility, the placement should be part of a plan for the child’s return to the adoptive family’s home.
+When an AAP-eligible child is placed in an approved out-of-home placement such as a group home or residential treatment facility, the placement should be part of a plan for the child’s return to the adoptive family’s home within 18 months.
 AAP may pay for an eligible out-of-home placement if the placement is justified by a specific episode or condition and does not exceed 18 months.
 After an initial authorized out-of-home placement, subsequent authorizations for payment for the out-of-home placement must be based on the child’s subsequent and specific episode or conditions.

 The payment for the out-of-home placement may not exceed the maximum state-approved foster care facility rate for which the child is placed.

 16. What other post-adoption services are available in California and how do families find out more about them?